 Let us know if you enjoy this blog post!

-If you are curious what Crashtest Security is doing when we are not playing Cards against Developers: Check out our super simple online vulnerability scanner.
+If you are curious about what Crashtest Security is doing when we are not playing Cards against Developers, check out our super simple online vulnerability scanner.

 Why we created a card game as a security company?

-As a start-up, it is important that every team member is on the same page when it comes to company goals.
-The work attitude of every single team member is shaping the office life for everybody.
-In a large organisation you may be able to drag people around with you, which is not possible in a small team.
+As a start-up, every team member must be on the same page regarding company goals.
+The working attitude of every single team member is shaping the office life for everybody.
+You may drag people around with you in a large organisation, which is not possible in a small team.

-As a company grows, structure is getting more important.
-Currently, we are organising our tasks within two scrum teams.
-One development team and one sales & marketing team.
-Quite often, you hear loud laughs of one of the offices (mainly sales and marketing) without hearing their jokes.
-Unfortunately, developer jokes quite often do not attract any acknowledgement from the sales people.
-But how could you connect the teams which are both working for a highly technical product again, to laugh together about the same jokes?
+As a company grows, the structure is getting more important.
+Currently, we are organising our tasks within two scrum teams: one development team and one sales & marketing team.
+You often hear loud laughs of one of the offices (mainly sales and marketing) without hearing their jokes.
+Unfortunately, developer jokes quite often do not attract any acknowledgement from the salespeople.
+But how could you connect the teams which are both working for a highly technical product again to laugh together about the same jokes?

-During our offsite in the Bavarian alps, we not only did a hiking trip in the Partnach Gorge, but also played a very long round of Cards Against Humanity mixed with Cards Against Cryptography.
+During our offsite in the Bavarian alps, we made a hiking trip in the Partnach Gorge and played a very long round of Cards Against Humanity mixed with Cards Against Cryptography.

-During the game, we spiced it up with a few card that we wrote ourselves and shuffled them into the game during the play.
-The next day, during our hiking trip, there was an insane flow: Not only of water in the gorge, but also of creativity.
+We spiced it up with a few cards that we wrote ourselves and shuffled them into the game during play.
+The next day, during our hiking trip, there was an insane flow: Water in the gorge and creativity.
 At the end of the trip, we ended up having a list of 228 cards for Cards Against Developers on one of our smartphones.
 The original game is licensed under Creative Commons as Attribution-NonCommercial-ShareAlike (CC BY-NC-SA).
-Therefore it was possible for us to use the game mechanics and the existing cards.
+Therefore we could use game mechanics and the existing cards.
 We used the Cards Against Cryptography templates and included some of their cards into our game as well.